UW-HPC/website_revamp/docs/prerequisites.md

 To gain access to Hyak, you will need to demonstrate your *nix basics proficiency by passing the skills assessment.

-Access this assessment at [] (UW NetID required).
-You must get the questions 100% correct, but you will get real-time feedback and can submit as many times as you need.
-If you are struggling to pass this assessment, consider coming to [link to office hour page] office hours to get help.
+Access this assessment at [https://forms.office.com/r/h7Ecdpfh2z](https://forms.office.com/r/h7Ecdpfh2z) (UW NetID required).